-As laundrymat principles are universal (in my consultant practice, I decline to do site inspections – they are unnecessary to my analysis) the above is applicable to any laundermat in any area.
+As laundrymat principles are universal the above is applicable to any laundermat in any area.
 However, although this piece was calculated to be informative, it should not be regarded as comprehensive; it is not.
-Fundamentally important issues such as: business analysis techniques that are unique to laundromats; specific terms of sale that are unique to washateria transactions and necessary for the protection of launderette purchasers, including the transfer of laundry machinery in excellent running condition; laundry mat marketing and demographics; and many other issues unique to laundromats are not even touched upon here.
-Please don’t use this limited information to go out there, buy a coin-laundry, and get yourself into trouble.
+Fundamentally important issues such as: business analysis techniques that are unique to laundromats; specific terms of sale that are unique to coin-laundry transactions and necessary for the protection of launderette purchasers, including the transfer of laundry machinery in excellent running condition; laundry mat marketing and demographics; and many other issues unique to laundromats are not even touched upon here.

 The above is presented as a public service by the author, Gary Ruff.
-It is based upon his wide experience in the coin-laundry industry, including coin-laundry construction, his ownership of six coin-laundries in the N.Y.
-Metro area, his experience as a coin-laundry analyst and consultant, and as an Attorney at Law specializing in coin-laundries.
+It is based upon his wide experience in the coin-laundry industry.
 As the information contained herein is based upon his own experience, the author reasonably believes it to be reliable.
 However, you use the information at your own risk.

 You are invited to download more information on Gary’s availability as both a consultant and lawyer .